-REQUIREMENTS FOR A DOUBLE MAJOR IN SPECIAL EDUCATION AND ELEMENTARY EDUCATION WITH TEACHER LICENSURE - completion of all requirements in the Content

-Area Standards, plus the completion of the Professional Education Requirements.
-The major is offered with or without Teacher Licensure.
+REQUIREMENTS FOR A DOUBLE MAJOR IN SPECIAL EDUCATION AND ELEMENTARY EDUCATION WITH TEACHER LICENSURE - completion of all requirements in the Content Area Standards, plus the completion of the Professional Education Requirements.

 Content Area Standards:

 The following Content Area Standards courses are required for all Special Education/Elementary Education majors.
 Most of these courses align with requirements in the Eureka College General Education Curriculum.
 Students should consult with their academic advisors regarding the alignment of these courses with General Education.